rghosh23/UCB-Mod2-Stock-Analysis/README.md

 Code before refactoring. |  Code after refactoring.
 :------------------------------------------:| :-------------------------------------:
-Original without arrays (click to enlarge).  | Refactored with arrays (click to enlarge).
+Original code without arrays (click to enlarge).  | Refactored code with arrays (click to enlarge).
 ![original](https://user-images.githubusercontent.com/102441140/164944810-68ae6bd1-c36d-4bf2-bd47-f95d78b48c3a.png)  | ![refactored](https://user-images.githubusercontent.com/102441140/164944651-0e6691d8-e5e2-47e2-8a2e-5eebc9beadea.png)
-The code in a nested loop is going through one ticker at a time to generate the output in the selected worksheet | Code stays in the same loop, gathers all data and stores it in arrays first.
+The code is in a nested loop and is going through one ticker at a time to generate the output in the selected worksheet | Code stays in the same loop, gathers all data and stores it in arrays first.
 In a separate for loop the output is pulled from the arrays and then populated in the selected worksheet.
  Execution time of the code for 2017: |  Execution time of the code for 2017:
 <img width="649" alt="green_stocks_2017" src="https://user-images.githubusercontent.com/102441140/164944905-fb8e223d-32f5-47d6-b667-b788ea5ef344.png"> | <img width="649" alt="VBA_Challenge_2017" src="https://user-images.githubusercontent.com/102441140/164944880-9be2f3c0-7ac7-4747-9e08-3054cb1e1fbc.png">
 Execution time of the code for 2018: |  Execution time of the code for 2018: